 With the five essential functions for project scheduling software in mind, here are eight great tools that can get your projects moving.

 Not only is Teamwork.com an intuitive all-in-one client operations and project management software that empowers teams to focus on getting things done, but it also helps teams manage when things get done.
-Teamwork’s robust task management capabilities allow you to break down your project plan to the most granular level, adopting your role of tracking all the details and giving you back valuable time.
+Teamwork’s robust business task management tool capabilities allow you to break down your project plan to the most granular level, adopting your role of tracking all the details and giving you back valuable time.

 Teamwork also provides two paths to project scheduling.
 Project Managers can use Teamwork to build a project schedule from scratch, or they can build their schedules with one of Teamwork’s pre-existing project templates.
-These ready-made templates, like our task list templates, help all types of companies save time, improve processes, and keep getting things done.
+These ready-made templates, like our client and customer onboarding checklist, help all types of companies save time, improve processes, and keep getting things done.